Spectral theory for self-adjoint Dirac operators with periodic potentials and inverse scattering transform for the defocusing nonlinear Schroedinger equation with periodic boundary conditions: Modified Bloch-Floquet solutions

 \begin{proposition} For all $x>0$, $\psi^-(x,z)$ has the following asymptotic behavior as $z\to\infty$ \bse \ese Similarly, $\psi^+(x,z)$ has the following asymptotic behavior as $z\to\infty$: \bse \ese \end{proposition}

-\begin{remark} The introduction of the transformation~\eqref{e:Ytildedef} is needed to ensure that the $O(1/z)$ terms in~\eqref{asympsi-} and \eqref{asympsi+} only contain $q(x)$ and not $q(0)$.
+\begin{remark} The introduction of the transformation~\eqref{e:Ytildedef} is needed to ensure that the quantities $q(0)$ and $q^*(0)$ can be eliminated from the $O(1/z)$ terms in~\eqref{asympsi-} and \eqref{asympsi+}.
 This will make it possible to use the Bloch-Floquet eigenfunctions~$\psi^\pm$ to define a suitable Riemann-Hilbert problem in section~\ref{s:inverse} (see RHP~\ref{RHP1}), and would have not be possible if one defined $\psi^\pm$ using $Y(x,z)$ instead of $\~Y(x,z)$ (see Appendix~\ref{a:alternative} for details).
 The second components of $\psi^\pm$ are the Weyl-Titchmarsh $m$-functions \cite{Teschl,titchmarsh}.
-Note that $\psi_\pm(x,z)$ are undefined at points $z$ for which $\~y_{12}(L,z) = 0$, due to the normalization $\psi_\pm(0,z) = 1$, which cannot be satisfied if the first component of the eigenvector of the monodromy matrix vanishes. \end{remark}
+Note that $\psi_\pm(x,z)$ are undefined at points $z$ for which $\~y_{12}(L,z) = 0$, due to the normalization $\psi_\pm(0,z) = 1$, which cannot be satisfied if the first component of the eigenvector of the monodromy matrix vanishes.
+It is straightforward to see the asymptotic behavior in Proposition~\ref{p:asympsi}, together with the definitions~\eqref{e:Ytildedef} and~\eqref{BF}, yields: \end{remark}